dword-design/nuxt-content-body-html/README.md

 Adds a property to each @nuxt/content document containing the raw HTML body, rendered from markdown.
 <!-- /DESCRIPTION -->

+Sometimes you need the raw HTML code of `@nuxt/content` documents for processing.
+A frequent use case is to generate an RSS feed and to add the HTML as `content:encoded`.
+The module will use the default remark and rehype plugins.
+You can also add additional plugins.

 <!-- INSTALL/ -->
 ## Install